SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

   - Specifies whether to assign this individual to a specific group.
   - This column should be -1 by default.
 If specifying a group, ensure that the value used matches a group ID.
 ##### Alleles
-  - A positive integer representing the number of ghost alleles that the individual has.
+  - A positive integer representing the number of ghost alleles that each individual has.
 ##### Proven
   - Boolean column taking values 0 or 1, where 1 indicates that the individual is proven.
 ##### Priority
-  - Boolean column taking values 0 or 1, where 1 indicates that the individual is a "priority individual".
+  - Boolean column taking values 0 or 1, where 1 indicates that the individual is a 'priority individual'.
   - This column is used to manually specify priority individuals.
-  - Note that if priority calculations are enabled, the values in this column will not be considered.
+Note that if priority calculations are enabled, the values in this column will not be considered.

 **Example**: